jamesengleback/P450_Assay_Development/2018_Data/readme.md

 ### Aim of the experiments
 These experiments are to make a version of a classical P450 binding tiration in a plate.
 Classical titrations iteratively add test compounds to a cuvette, mix and then record the changes in the UV-Vis absorbance profile.
 Changes at 390 and 420 nm are used to calculate the dissosciation constant,*K* ~d~.

+### Parameters being tested
-At the ime of designing these experiments, I was set on using a factorial-style design, which is [here](2018_Data/20180924-FullFatDesign.csv).
+At the time of designing these experiments, I was set on using a factorial-style design, which is [here](2018_Data/20180924-FullFatDesign.csv).
 I was messing with:
 * Vol/µl
 * Prot/µM
 * No. Concs (of substrate)
 * and a power constant

 My end point was going to be the standard deviation of *K* ~d~, which I am trying to minimize.
-I tried this plate system out in 384 and 1536 well plates
+The power constant here either bunches up the substrate concentrations near low values, or more evenly, depending on its size.
+Here's an old example:

 ![distributions](2018_PlateAssayDistribution.png)

+### Method